Considering studying with us or have an application? You can...

 Building code: CC

-Originally the Whitechapel Public Baths, this historic Victorian building was redesigned in 2002, and now functions as an events space and a home for the Frederick Parker Collection.
+Originally the Whitechapel Public Baths, this Victorian building is now an events space and home to the University's Special Collections including the Frederick Parker Collection.